 🟦 Payroll/tenure records + current addresses for the two departures; the employment-land conversion record.

-“Recreational use here isn’t new — it fits what this land has already supported.”
+“Recreational use here isn’t new — the land next door was a golf course, and this building already hosted indoor sports.
+It fits what this ground has already supported.”

-SBST’s property drew an unfavorable bank appraisal — the parcel was treated as weak collateral, which made financing harder and cut available capital (the loan still closed). 🟦 corroborable
+SBST’s property drew an unfavorable bank appraisal — the parcel was treated as weak collateral, which made financing harder and cut available capital (the loan still closed).
+The appraisal documents are now on disk: the Revised appraisal (AC25-369), a Valuation Reconsideration, and a Rebuttal report. ✅ documented

 Concrete proof the Heavy-Industrial label + awkward remnant caused real financial harm — reinforcing the equity/fee-relief case with a document, not just a story.